Denver Car Accident Attorney

 Should I Talk To The Other Party’s Insurance Adjuster?

-For this reason, having an attorney right from the outset of the claims process is a good idea as your attorney will be looking out for your best interests and will fight to get you fair compensation from the insurance company and responsible party for your injuries.
+For this reason, having legal representation right from the outset of the claims process is a good idea as your attorney will be looking out for your best interests and will fight to get you fair compensation from the insurance company and responsible party for your injuries.

-You can contact an attorney immediately after you have been in an accident.
-An attorney can help you through the claims process, deal with the insurance companies, and represent you in court should you choose to file a lawsuit against the party responsible for your injuries.
-If you are hesitant to contact a lawyer because you are worried about the fees the attorney may charge, it is important to note that many personal injury attorneys, including Jeremy Rosenthal, work on a contingency basis in car accident cases.
-This means that you do not pay any attorney fees unless your case has a favorable outcome.
+You can contact an attorney immediately after you have been in a crash.
+A legal rep can help you through the claims process, deal with the insurance companies, and represent you in court should you choose to file a lawsuit against the party responsible for your injuries.
+If you are hesitant to contact a lawyer because you are worried about the fees the lawyer may charge, it is important to note that many personal injury attorneys, including Jeremy Rosenthal, work on a contingency basis in car accident cases.
+This means that you do not pay any lawyer fees unless your case has a favorable outcome.

 How Long Do I Have To File A Lawsuit Against The Person Responsible For My Injury?